 The maximum gross amount of share award paid for each performance period is 400% of the monetary salary of the last calendar year of the performance period for which the award is paid.

 Kesko applies a share ownership recommendation policy to the members of Kesko's Group Management Board.
 According to the recommendation, each Group Management Board member shall maintain a holding of at least 50% of the net shares they have received under the Company's share-based compensation schemes until their holding of Kesko shares corresponds to at least their fixed gross annual salary.

-At its discretion, the Board may decide not to pay a performance bonus, or decide to recover a bonus that has already been paid, if the bonus recipient has been found guilty of malpractice or an action in breach of Kesko’s ethical or responsibility principles or guidance that, as a whole, cannot be considered insignificant, or if there are weighty grounds for assuming that he/she is guilty of such acts.
+At its discretion, the Board may decide not to pay a performance bonus, or decide to recover a bonus that has already been paid, if the bonus recipient has been found guilty of malpractice or an action in breach of Kesko’s ethical or responsibility principles or guidance that, as a whole, cannot be considered insignificant, or if there are weighty grounds for assuming that the recipient is guilty of such acts.

 RSP (Restricted Share Pool) is a secondary share plan for special situations, to be decided upon separately.
 The plan consists of annually commencing individual share plans that each have a three-year commitment period, after which the potentially promised share awards for an individual plan will be paid to the participants, provided that their employment or service relationship with Kesko Group continues until the payment of the awards.

 In RSP plans, share promises have not been given to the President and CEO or the other Group Management Board members.
 The maximum number of shares to be granted is 20,000 shares per plan for the plans initiated in 2017, 2018, 2019 and 2020.
-The commitment period for the 2017 RSP will end on 15 March 2020, the commitment period for the 2018 RSP on 15 March 2021 and the commitment period for the 2019 RSP will end on 15 March 2022, and he commitment period for the 2020 RSP on 15 March 2023.
+The commitment period for the 2017 RSP will end on 15 March 2020, the commitment period for the 2018 RSP on 15 March 2021, the commitment period for the 2019 RSP on 15 March 2022, and he commitment period for the 2020 RSP on 15 March 2023.